-Intervention for children for whom Quality First teaching and Wave 2 catch-up programmes are not enough, may require a more intensive programme, involving more individual support or specialist expertise.
+Intervention for children for whom Quality First teaching and additional catch-up programmes are not enough, may require a more intensive programme, involving more individual support or specialist expertise.

-Where it is working effectively, the waves model will have a funnelling effect, reducing through Quality First teaching the numbers requiring Wave 2 intervention, and through Wave 2 the numbers who need more intensive and individual help.
+Where it is working effectively, this model will have a funnelling effect, reducing through High Quality Practice the numbers requiring additional provision, and through this provision the numbers who need more intensive and individual help.
 This means that schools will be able to target their resources more effectively, at fewer children.